Chapter 18

 Matthew Carleton Ehrlich was born on October 30, 1962, and George went to see his new son expecting another dark-visaged infant such as Paul had been.
 He was bemused to find a red-faced reddish-haired blueish-eyed boy, whose resemblance to Winston Churchill was stronger than the average baby’s.

 Meanwhile the tremors affecting Joseph’s hands were growing worse.
 They had been diagnosed as a symptom of Parkinson’s disease, a mysterious and baffling disorder; no one could say for certain what caused it, and there was no known cure.
 Many cases were traced back to 1918 and the Spanish influenza epidemic that had caused encephalitis, damaging nerve cells deep at the base of the brain.
-Its effects sometimes took forty years or more to show themselves, and such was the case with Joseph.
-The past had caught up with him.
+Its effects sometimes took forty years or more to show themselves, and such was the case with Joseph: the past had caught up with him.

 “It was terrible,” Joseph said.
 “What I saw was terrible.”

-He decided to sell the house in St. Petersburg and move Mathilda to Los Angeles, saying he would be unable to rest until he saw her standing between her cousins Margaret and Rose.
+He decided to sell the house in St. Petersburg and move Mathilda to Los Angeles, saying he would not be able to rest until he saw her standing between her cousins Margaret and Rose.
 Mathilda was reluctant to leave Florida, and it was not really necessary for her to be looked after and taken care of; but to Joseph the idea of turning to the family for support was by now the unquestionable key to survival.

 A mult idő nagy mezein, On great fields of the past,